quantling/pyndl/README.rst

     pip3 install --user pyndl

-If you want to inspect and change the source code as well as running tests and having the documentation at hand clone the repository and install the package in 'development' mode by running
+If you want to inspect and change the source code as well as running tests and having local documentation, clone the repository and install the package in 'development' mode by running

 .. code:: bash